 Many buyer decisions lie within each of your selling objectives

 There is a connection between your sales objectives and the buyer’s decisions.
-There are usually a group of decisions a buyer needs to make that will satisfy your objective.
-Understanding the group of decisions that exist will help you assist the buyer in their decision making process.
+There is usually a group of decisions a buyer needs to make that will satisfy your objective.
+Understanding the group of decisions that exist will help you assist the buyer in their decision-making process.
 Focus your attention on the first decision in your group and only move forward once a decision is made.